You have successfully logged out.

 The new European Medical Device Regulation (MDR) went into force in May 2017.
 The new regulation replaces the existing Medical Device Directive (MDD) and the Active Implantable Medical Device Directive (AIMDD).

-In the future, the current approx. 500,000 medical devices in Europe will be recertified in accordance with the new, substantially more comprehensive policy to receive the CE mark.
+The current approx. 500,000 medical devices in Europe will be recertified in accordance with the new, substantially more comprehensive policy to receive the CE mark.
 According to current estimates, approximately only 65 percent of the medical devices will be certified according to the new regulation.
-Some notified bodies are still in the accreditation phase and it is not fully clear as to how many notified bodies will be able to conclude the process (list on European Commission website).
+Some notified bodies are still in the designation phase and it is not fully clear as to how many notified bodies will be able to conclude the process (list on European Commission website).
 Due to the increased requirements placed on the notified bodies and the manufacturers, portfolio adjustments are expected and are inevitable.

 The MDR entered into force on May 25, 2017.
-Here is an overview of implemetation related dates and periods.
+Here is an overview of implementation related dates and periods.

 Certification of B. Braun as manufacturer according to MDR